-To counteract the increased amount of time we are spending on screens and to raise awareness of our links with the school, we are currently Racing to Kachieng!
-Students and staff are walking, cycling, running or doing a home workout to cover the kms between Beaconsfield and Kachieng.
-Distances are recorded and submitted via Strava or Runkeeper and the House to collectively reach 6500km will be crowned the winners.
+To counteract the increased amount of time we were spending on screens and to raise awareness of our links with the school, in April 2020 we completed our Race to Kachieng!
+Students and staff were walking, cycling, running or doing a home workout to cover the kms between Beaconsfield and Kachieng.
+Distances were recorded and submitted via Strava or Runkeeper and the House to collectively reach 6500km were crowned the winners.

 As a school community, we collectively travelled 40,423km and the winning House was Blackman (formerly Rowling) with 11,181km!
 Special shoutouts to students Lucy W (Year 8 - 1766km), Eimaar L (Year 8 - 876km), Zara M (Year 10 - 880km) and Isabel KS (Year 11 - 944km) who travelled the greatest individual distances!